yff111/dndrxjs/README.md

 [Documentation](https://yff111.github.io/dndrxjs)

-A simple, low level and modular drag & drop library that provides all Drag & Drop Events as a single [RxJS-Observable](https://rxjs.dev/guide/observable).
+Simple, low level and modular drag & drop library that provides all Drag & Drop Events as a single [RxJS-Observable](https://rxjs.dev/guide/observable).

 ### Features
-- 🧩 **Plugin-architecture:** use the features you need
+- 🧩 **Extensible:** use only the features you need
-- 🛠 **Extensible:** write your own middleware
 - 🌐 **Framework-agnostic:** only typescript and RxJS, no framework involved
 - 📊 **Performant:** large-list support due to event-throttling, event-delegation and rect-caching
 - 🖱️ **Auto-scrolling**